tasmota/docs/docs/Blinds-and-Shutters.md

 # Shutters and Blinds

-!!! info "Control blinds and roller shades connected to regular ON/OFF motors or stepper motors"
+!!! info "Control blinds and roller shades connected to regular ON/OFF motors,stepper motors or position servos"

 Before starting you have to enable shutter support with `SetOption80 1`